pantor/inja/README.md

 ## Supported compilers

-Inja uses `string_view` from C++17, but includes the [polyfill](https://github.com/martinmoene/string-view-lite) from martinmoene.
-This way, the minimum version is C++11.
+Inja uses the `string_view` feature of the C++17 STL.
 Currently, the following compilers are tested:

 - GCC 7 - 11 (and possibly later)
 - Clang 4 - 12 (and possibly later)